 Your raw study score is a ranking between 0 and 50, where 30 is the average.
 It's based purely on how well you did compared to your peers in your year.
 Imagine a bell curve, with the majority of students in the middle and a small number at each extreme.
 Your 'raw study score' is your position along that curve.

 For example, if you scored a 30, that would mean you performed better than about 50% of students who did that subject, whereas if you scored a raw study score of 40 you would have performed better than roughly 91% of all students who took that subject in that year.

 Raw study scores, however, don't take into account the strength of the student competition, and as a result the difficulty to score well.

 To equalise things, the Victorian Curriculum and Assessment Authority (VCAA) scales each subject's results so there is a consistent level of achievement across all subjects.
 This is your scaled score.

 Your scaled study score is designed to take into account different difficulty levels between subjects (for instance, the three levels of mathematics) as well as how academically strong the students were in the subject.

-In simple terms, this means if you take a subject, like Specialist Mathematics, in which it is harder to score well in because the competition is higher, your raw score will be adjusted upwards.
-In contrast, if you take a less competitive subject, like Further Mathematics, your score will be scaled down.
+In simple terms, this means if you take a subject, like Specialist Maths, in which it is harder to score well in because the competition is higher, your raw score will be adjusted upwards.
+In contrast, if you take a less competitive subject, like Further Maths, your score will be scaled down.